5 Types of General Liability Claims and How to Avoid Them

-As a business owner, you need to be prepared for anything and everything.
-Accidents could happen that you are liable for, which might cost thousands of dollars.
-Without general liability insurance, you’d have to pay those claims out of your pocket.
+Without commercial general liability (CGL) insurance, you’d have to pay for claims out of pocket.
 Fortunately, a general liability insurance policy can mitigate those expenses when they arise.
-Even with a policy, you’ll want to do your best to reduce risk and avoid as many accidents as possible.
+However, when evaluating premiums and even determining insurability, insurers will consider a number of factors, including your claim history, so it is in your interest to do your best to reduce risk and avoid as many accidents as possible.

-Here are five examples of general liability claims and ways to avoid them.
+Let’s take a closer look at these five common examples of general liability claims and the ways to avoid them.

-Slip-and-fall claims make up about 10% of all small business insurance claims, with the average claim costing around $20,000.
-An example of a slip-and-fall might be when a patron is walking around your business establishment and slips on a wet or otherwise slippery floor, then falls and sustains injuries requiring medical attention.
+An example of a slip-and-fall might be when a patron walks around your business establishment and slips on a wet (or otherwise slippery) floor, then falls and sustains injuries requiring medical attention.

 2. Third-party Property Damage Claims

 Third-party property damage claims happen when your business activity leads to the accidental damage of someone else’s personal property.
-For instance, imagine a contractor is moving a wheelbarrow across a client’s driveway—then he loses control, and the wheelbarrow collides with the client’s car, creating a big dent.
+For instance, imagine a contractor is moving a wheelbarrow across a client’s driveway.
+Then, they lose control, and the wheelbarrow collides with the client’s car, creating a big dent.
+Or, while doing a photo shoot for a museum, a photographer’s tripod falls over and breaks an expensive, antique vase.
+In each situation, the insured could file a claim for property damage under their CGL.

 How to Avoid Third-party Property Damage Claims

 You can avoid property damage claims by being aware of your surroundings when working around client property.
-Make sure there is enough space to work without putting client property at risk.
+See to it that there is enough space to work without putting client property at risk.
+Be intentional about the actions you take, and think through any unintended consequences before starting the job.

-If your clients come into your place of business, make sure they keep their belongings with them at all times.
+If your clients come into your place of business, ensure they keep their belongings with them at all times.
 If they must leave their belongings, give them access to a locker or other safe area where they can store them.

 3. Personal & Advertising Injury Claims

 Personal injury and advertising claims arise when someone’s reputation is harmed through your actions, usually by what you say or print in advertising.
-A common example is making a public claim (perhaps on social media) that your competitor is a “crook.”
-Your competitor may sue you because his reputation is damaged and he is losing business.
+A common example is a business making a public claim, perhaps on social media, that your competitor is a “crook.”
+Your competitor may sue you because their reputation is damaged and they are losing business.

 How to Avoid Personal & Advertising Injury Claims